Supreme Court will hear a case that could undo Capitol riot charge against hundreds, including Trump

 WASHINGTON (AP) — The Supreme Court on Wednesday said it will hear an appeal that could upend hundreds of charges stemming from the Capitol riot, including against former President Donald Trump.

-The justices will review an appellate ruling that revived a charge against three defendants accused of obstruction of an official proceeding.
+The justices will review a charge of obstruction of an official proceeding that has been brought against more than 300 people.
 The charge refers to the disruption of Congress’ certification of Joe Biden’s 2020 presidential election victory over Trump.

 That’s among four counts brought against Trump in special counsel Jack Smith’s case that accuses the 2024 Republican presidential primary front-runner of conspiring to overturn the results of his election loss.
 Trump is also charged with conspiracy to obstruct an official proceeding.

-Note: This story has been corrected to reflect that Joseph Fischer was a police officer in Pennsylvania, not Boston.